freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

    git clone git@github.com:freedomofpress/securedrop-builder.git
    cd securedrop-builder
    make install-deps  # This also confifgures the git-lfs repo used to store SecureDrop Workstation dependencies

-3. Create a debian changelog entry for the new version of the package you are about to build.
+3. Create a Debian changelog entry for the new version of the package you are about to build.

   .. code-block:: sh